 Before you begin the online Mummy bashing by suggesting that I allow my kids too much tech time, please be assured that usually we limit their ‘Tablet time’ by means of a voucher system where they must earn minutes.

 Anyhow, getting back on track, one of the things that seems to attract kids to tablets these days is TV.
 Seriously, something like 60% of kids TV viewing is now through tablet form!
 Our kids much prefer the oddities of the Internet to kids TV.
 They seem to home in on ‘surprise egg videos‘ and ‘stampy minecraft guides‘ like moths to a light.
-Why on earth would you find watching a stranger open cheap chocolate eggs with shitty plastic toys inside so addictive I have absolutely no idea, but it seems to be E’s current fad.
+Why on earth would you find watching a stranger open cheap chocolate eggs with crappy plastic toys inside so addictive I have absolutely no idea, but it seems to be E’s current fad.

 It used to be that I’d sit by my kids as they used their tablets watching them like a hawk.
-I am all too aware just how bloody dangerous the Internet can be.
+I am all too aware just how bleeding dangerous the Internet can be.
 YouTube is a complete minefield of bombs waiting to blow up in your children’s faces.
 So much as searching for Postman Pat and suddenly they can be watching a Geordie dubbed episode of Postman Pat which includes almost every expletive you can think of.
 Hilarious it was but not something I really wanted J to see aged 2… A good example of these YouTube minefield issues is demonstrated by Marv on a video recently shared by CBeebies on social media platforms (see below)

 I too suffered from this issue as a parent myself way back when YouTube was just that, one app available to all.
 Now however, I have become wise to Internet TV.
 I no longer have open access on the iPads for the children, they have restricted apps and YouTube has been completely removed and is no longer on either of their tablets.
 Neither is the ability to install or delete apps, make in-app purchases or pretty much anything else that they might fancy having a stab at..